Tracker-Optimizer/electron-activity-tracker/README.md

+> [!TIP]
+> This entire application is actively developed with [Spec Kit](https://github.com/github/spec-kit) to help me define the application's behavior and structure since I am not a master of Electron 😅
+> It is configured to work with [Windsurf](https://windsurf.com/) out of the box.
+This will not stop you from using Spec Kit via CLI and you're free to add config for other editors (dunno if it is possible, read the [docs](https://github.com/github/spec-kit?tab=readme-ov-file#-get-started) ).

+> [!CAUTION]
+> This project is a work in progress and is not yet ready for production use.

 # 🧠 Electron Activity Tracker

 An Electron-based background application that tracks your computer activity and syncs data to a remote server every 30 minutes.